Plant Care & Information

 - Too Shallow: Dries out roots.

-- Just Right: Collar level with soil.
+- Just Right: Level with soil.

 CRITICAL CAUTION